Green-Software-Foundation/patterns/docs/catalog/cloud/scale-down-kubernetes-workloads.md

  - size:small
 ---

-# Scale down Kubernetes applications, out of office hours
+# Scale down kubernetes applications when not in use

 ## Description
 In order to reduce carbon emissions and costs, Dev&Test Kubernetes clusters can turn off nodes (VMs) out of office hours (e.g at night & during weekends). --> thereby, optimization is implemented at the cluster level.